R. Thomas Dunn

 - Defended a land surveyor in a negligence cause of action and successfully obtained a dismissal on summary judgment.

 - Represented companies, including in the construction and transportation industry, against former employees to enforce covenants not to compete and protect the misappropriation of trade secrets.

 - Represented family businesses in multiyear, complex corporate shareholder derivative disputes.
-Served as arbitration counsel for one closel -held business against 50% shareholders.
+Served as arbitration counsel for one closely-held business against 50% shareholders.
 Successfully represented the company in the settlement of the dispute which, in addition to arbitration proceedings, involved actions in Massachusetts Superior Court, the Court of Appeals, and the Supreme Judicial Court.

 - Trial counsel representing numerous contractors and owners in obtaining the successful discharge of mechanic's liens pursuant to R.I.
-Gen. Laws section 34-28-17.1, including repesenting a general contractor and owner in defending an appeal of such a discharge to the R.I.
+Gen. Laws section 34-28-17.1, including representing a general contractor and owner in defending an appeal of such a discharge to the R.I.
 Supreme Court.